 For full information on COVID-19, including symptoms and public health orders, please visit the NSW Health page here

-IMPORTANT NOTICE TO ALL RUNNERS There is now a 2 hr cut off at aid station two, which is at the top of the causeway.
+Course cut off time: There is a 2 hour cut off at aid station two, which is at the top of the causeway.
 There is also a three hour cut off for the race finish.

-This is a great course for beginner trail runners and those wishing to blow the cobwebs out after the winter season.
+This is a great course for beginner trail runners and anyone who just love to run around the trails of the national park.